-Generally, a distinction is made between internal and external cost factors incurred by the company when purchasing an ERP system.
+In general, a distinction is made between internal and external cost factors that are incurred by the company when purchasing an ERP system.

 Internal cost factors when purchasing an ERP system

 This refers to the costs that are incurred during an ERP implementation in the company itself.
 These costs are often forgotten and are also difficult to calculate.
-On the one hand, the entire ERP project some of the employees take on project management alongside (or instead of) their day-to-day business.
+On the one hand, the entire ERP project some of the employees must take on project management alongside (or instead of) their day-to-day work.
 On the other hand, the future Users trained in the system become.
-Of course, this lowers productivity in the company itself.
-These are the costs that are difficult to foresee and are also not captured in the prices of the ERP providers.
+This naturally reduces productivity in the company itself.
+These are costs that are difficult to predict and are not included in the ERP providers' prices.

 External cost factors when purchasing an ERP system

-The external factors refer to the ERP providers.
-Important cost points here are, for example, the possible purchase of hardware, user licences, data migration and system adaptation.
+The external factors relate to the ERP providers.
+Important cost items here are, for example, the possible purchase of hardware, user licences, data migration and system customisation.
 It often happens that maintenance and support are not yet included in this price calculation by the provider.
-However, these are particularly important as they allow the follow-up costs of the ERP project to be estimated for the next few years.
+However, these are particularly important as they allow the follow-up costs of the ERP project to be estimated for the coming years.
 Here is an overview of the three main external costs:

 1. user number